Securing monofilament thread tails

 You're still looking for 25-30spi.
 With the machine running at a consistent speed, simply move the quilt sandwich slower to put done shorter stitches.
 Move it faster to make longer ones.

-I've used this technique with several flannel quilts...ones that get washed pretty regular during the winter.
+I've used this technique with several flannel quilts...ones that get washed pretty regularly during the winter.
 The threads have held without any breakage that I can find.
 (I do wash in cold and lay my quilts flat to dry.)

 As for the bobbin, I use a 50wt 100% cotton, either Aurifil or Masterpiece.
 Presencia's cotton would work just fine, too, but I don't have any of that on hand.
 The point is you don't have to use monofilament in the bobbin.
 The cotton works just fine.